joobn72/microservices/patterns/microservices.md

 When developing the first version of an application, you often do not have the problems that this approach solves.
 Moreover, using an elaborate, distributed architecture will slow down development.
 This can be a major problem for startups whose biggest challenge is often how to rapidly evolve the business model and accompanying application.
-Using Y-axis is splits might make it much more difficult to iterate rapidly.
+Using Y-axis splits might make it much more difficult to iterate rapidly.
-Later on, however, when the challenge is how to scale and you need to use functional decomposition then tangled dependencies might make it difficult to decompose your monolithic application into a set of services.
+Later on, however, when the challenge is how to scale and you need to use functional decomposition, the tangled dependencies might make it difficult to decompose your monolithic application into a set of services.

 Another challenge is deciding how to partition the system into microservices.
-This is very much an art but there are number of strategies that can help.
+This is very much an art, but there are a number of strategies that can help.
 One approach is to partition services by verb or use case.
 For example, later on you will see that the partitioned e-commerce application has a Shipping service that’s responsible for shipping complete orders.
 Another common example of partitioning by verb is a login service that implements the login use case.

 Another partitioning approach is to partition the system by nouns or resources.
 This kind of service is responsible for all operations that operate on entities/resources of a given type.
-For example, later on you will see how it makes sense for the e-commerce system to have an Inventory service that keeps tracks whether products are in stock.
+For example, later on you will see how it makes sense for the e-commerce system to have an Inventory service that keeps track of whether products are in stock.

 Ideally, each service should have only a small set of responsibilities.
-(Uncle) Bob Martin talks about designing classes using the [Single Responsible Principle (SRP)](http://www.objectmentor.com/resources/articles/srp.pdf).
+(Uncle) Bob Martin talks about designing classes using the [Single Responsibility Principle (SRP)](http://www.objectmentor.com/resources/articles/srp.pdf).
-The SRP defines a responsibility of class as a reason to change, and that a class should only have one reason to change.
+The SRP defines a responsibility of a class as a reason to change, and states that a class should only have one reason to change.
 It make sense to apply the SRP to service design as well.

 Another analogy that helps with service design is the design of Unix utilities.